mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 problem.solve(verbose=True, solver=cp.SCS)
 </pre>

 As it can be seen, solving a complex problem reduces to a simple and elegant code <label class="margin-toggle sidenote-number"> snippet.
-As it was previously mentioned, there is no need to especify a particular algorithm or set of instructions.
+As it was previously mentioned, there is no need to specify a particular algorithm or set of instructions.
 </label>
 <span class="sidenote" >
-Thanks to [Steven Diamond](http://web.stanford.edu/~stevend2/) and all CVXPY contributors. </span> To see the effect of the inpaiting method, let's apply it to the image <label class="margin-toggle sidenote-number"> bellow.
+Thanks to [Steven Diamond](http://web.stanford.edu/~stevend2/) and all CVXPY contributors. </span> To see the effect of the inpaiting method, let's apply it to the image <label class="margin-toggle sidenote-number"> below.
 </label>
 <span class="sidenote">
 [Niterói Contemporary Art Museum](https://en.wikipedia.org/wiki/Niter%C3%B3i_Contemporary_Art_Museum) (Museu de Arte Contemporânea de Niterói — MAC).